The Dodge County Forage Council is dedicated to the production of higher quality forages through education and application.

 Predictive Equations for Alfalfa Quality (PEAQ) Readings

-Extension Dodge County and the Dodge County Forage Council are collecting biweekly PEAQ readings and scissor clip forage analysis on Mondays and Thursdays starting May 16 until June 2, 2022, or as long as their alfalfa is standing.
+Extension Dodge County and the Dodge County Forage Council are collecting biweekly PEAQ readings and scissor clip forage analysis starting in May and continuing as long as their alfalfa is standing.

 Predictive Equations for Alfalfa Quality (PEAQ) is a method to measure standing alfalfa’s forage quality before it’s harvested.
 Agronomists at the University of Wisconsin – Madison developed this method to help predict alfalfa’s Relative Feed Value (RFV) at the time of cutting.